Preston, California

 Preston is an unincorporated community in Sonoma County, California, United States.
 The community is on U.S. Route 101 2 mi north of Cloverdale.

 History

 Preston derives its name from Madame Emily Preston (née Burke), a faith healer who established a religious colony and health resort at her husband's ranch in 1875.
 Revenue from Preston's ministry and the settlement of followers in the area led to the construction of a church, railroad depot, post office, and a commercial district on both sides of the Russian River.
 The community began a slow decline after Preston's death in 1909, continuing to hold services into the 1940s.

 Most of the buildings associated with the Preston community were destroyed in a wildfire in 1988.

-"The Preston Parasite" Sightings

-Prior to the wildfire of 1988, residents of Preston reported multiple sightings of a sea-serpent like creature in the rapids of the Russian River.
-In 1985, a townsman reported that the creature looked like a "large leech," his son substantiating his claim by alleging that the creature resembled a snake.
-More reports of this sighting were spread amongst the community until the final recorded report in 1987, when a visitor from Cloverdale claimed that she saw long, gray shape moving against the current underneath the water.
-These claims are unsubstantiated and lack evidence, only being popularized through word of mouth.
-Theorists have posited that the "Preston Parasite" could be explained and debunked by an overgrown Sacramento pikeminnow, a North American river otter, or a harbor seal, all of which can be found in the Russian River.